Nuno0123/Digital-Resume/README.md

 * Created addition link for References
 * Created contact link with a hyperlink to my email address
 * Created responsive layout that adapts to viewpoint
+* Cited work as comments through the code
+* Added comments to best explain my work

 # Website
 https://nuno0123.github.io/Digital-resume/